StarDuster01/Chorus/README.md

 - **Visual Analysis**: Upload and analyze images in conversations
 - **Multiple LLM Support**: Integration with OpenAI, Anthropic Claude, and Groq
 - **Conversation Management**: Save and manage conversations with your bots
-- **Image Generation**: Create images with OpenAI's DALL-E model
+- **Image Generation**: Create images with OpenAI's gpt-image-1 model
 - **Advanced RAG Pipeline**: Optimized document chunking and retrieval

 ## Prerequisites

-- Python 3.8+
-- Node.js and npm (for frontend)
+- Docker Desktop installed on your system
-- OpenAI, Anthropic, and/or Groq API keys
+- OpenAI, Anthropic, and/or Groq API keysq

-## Installation
+## Quick Start with Docker

 1. Clone this repository:
    ```